feralcoder/feralcoder/README.md

             - _Bonnaroo-2022-Day-1
             - _Bonnaroo-2022-Day-2
             - _Bonnaroo-2022-Day-3
-        - AND
+        - AND Rating >= 4
-            - Song in list:
+        - OR song in list:
             - Bonnaroo-2022-Selected
-            - OR Rating >= 4